 By logging your food, you can begin to see correlations between specific meals or snacks and blood sugar readings, sleep quality, energy levels, sugar cravings, and more.
 For example, you may find that you feel tired and crave sugar the days after you eat pasta, but you feel fine the day after having quinoa, instead.

 Don’t worry, you don’t have to do this alone.
-Brook’s Expert team of dietitians can see your Food Journal, too, and are trained to spot patterns and opportunities for improvement.
+Brook’s team of Health Coaches can see your Food Journal, too, and are trained to spot patterns and opportunities for improvement.
 That’s why we’ve made food logging easier than ever before – Just say what you ate, and we’ll do the rest.

 We capture full sentences and instantly turn it into nutritional information, presented in easy-to-read displays.

-You and your Brook Expert can view your journal entries organized by day, week, or month, and by calories, nutrients, or meals.
+You and the Health Coaches can view your journal entries organized by day, week, or month, and by calories, nutrients, or meals.

 It’s simple to log food.
 Tap +, tap the food icon, then tap the microphone and say what you ate.
 You can also type or choose from previously reported foods.
 Brook uses Meal Analysis technology to instantly turn what you ate into nutritional information.
 We take our best guess at the amounts you ate, based on typical portion sizes.
 To edit serving size or quantity, simply tap on the food item returned.